We analyzed the world’s top 500 websites (source: Alexa.com) to find out how you can take over your competitors.

 It’s interesting to note that among the most performant sites on our list were the obvious candidates like google.cn and wikipedia.org along with less obvious ones like wordreference.com and ikea.com.
 On the “sluggish” end were usatoday.com, kaskus.co.id, and deviantart.com.

-Here is the raw data we collected and used to analyze the performance of the world’s top500 sites.
+Here is the raw data we collected and used to analyze the world’s top500 sites’ performance.
 We highlighted the rows of the websites we couldn’t collect data for: one of the two analyzers failed, etc.

 So, where’s the room for improvement?